-Pursuant to the Underwriting Agreement, at the closing of the Offering on April 22, 2024, the Company issued to Aegis a warrant to purchase 500,000 shares of Common Stock (the "Representative's Warrant").
-The Representative's Warrant is exercisable at a per share exercise price equal to \$5.00 and is exercisable at any time and from time to time, in whole or in part, commencing October 14, 2024.
+Pursuant to the Underwriting Agreement, at the closing of the Offering on April 22, 2024, the Company issued to Aegis a warrant to purchase 500,000 shares of common stock (the "Representative's Warrant").
+The Representative's Warrant is exercisable at a per share exercise price equal to \$5.00 and became exercisable at any time and from time to time, in whole or in part, on October 14, 2024.
 The Representative's Warrant expires on April 17, 2029.